apache/datasketches-memory/README.md

 - JDK8/Hotspot
 - JDK9/Hotspot
 - JDK11/Hotspot

+Ensure that your local environment has been configured according to the [Maven toolchain configuration](docs/maven-toolchains.md).

 ### Recommended Build Tool
 This DataSketches component is structured as a Maven project and Maven is the recommended Build Tool.